petk/php-build-system/README.md

 The `CMakePresets.json` and `CMakeUserPresets.json` files in project root directory are available since CMake 3.19 for sharing build configurations.

-Instead of manually entering `cmake -DFOO=BAR ...` in command line, users can simply store these configuration options in JSON file and have a shareable build settings for continuous integration, development, bug reporting etc.
+Instead of manually entering `cmake -DFOO=BAR ...` on command line, users can simply store these configuration options in JSON file and have a shareable build settings for continuous integration, development, bug reporting etc.